Erik Proper

-Henderik Alex (Erik) Proper (born 22 May 1967) is a Dutch computer scientist, an FNR PEARL Laureate, and a senior research manager within the Computer Science (ITIS) department of the Luxembourg Institute of Science and Technology (LIST).
+Henderik Alex (Erik) Proper (born 22 May 1967) is a Dutch computer scientist, an FNR PEARL Laureate, and a full professor for Enterprise and Process Engineering at TU Wien, Austria.

-He is also adjunct professor in data and knowledge engineering at the University of Luxembourg.

 He is known for work on conceptual modeling, enterprise architecture and enterprise engineering.

 Biography

 Born in Rheden, Proper studied computer science at the Radboud University Nijmegen.
 In 1990 he received his MSc, and in 1994 his PhD with distinction with a thesis entitled "A Theory for Conceptual Modelling of Evolving Application Domains" under supervision of Eckhard D. Falkenberg.

 After graduation, Proper started his academic as computer science researcher at the University of Queensland in Australia, and lecturer at the Queensland University of Technology.
 Back in The Netherlands in 1997 Proper started working in the software industry as consultant at Atos Origin in Amsterdam, and later for Ordina in Gouda.
 He was appointed as an adjunct professor at the Radboud University in Nijmegen, where he became full professor of evolving information systems in 2002.

 From 2008 to 2010 he worked as a consultant for Capgemini.

 In 2010 he became a senior researcher at the Public Research Centre Henri Tudor, which was later merged with Public Research Centre Gabriel Lippmann to become the Luxembourg Institute of Science and Technology.

 Between 2008 and 2018, he also continued his affiliation with Radboud University as an adjunct professor.

-Since June 2017, he also holds an adjunct professorship in data and knowledge engineering at the University of Luxembourg.
+From June 2017 to the end of 2022, he also hold an adjunct professorship in data and knowledge engineering at the University of Luxembourg.

 In 2012 Proper was awarded the IFIP Outstanding Service Award from the International Federation for Information Processing (IFIP).

 As of January 2022, Erik is vice-chair of the IFIP 8.1 working group, while also being the representative for the Netherlands in IFIP's TC8 technical committee.
 He is also the Stellvertretender Sprecher (vice chair) of the EMISA working group of the German Computer Science Society (Gesellschaft für Informatik).

+In January 2023, he joined TU Wien and became full professor for Enterprise and Process Engineering at the Business Informatics Group.